clarive/clax/README.md

     POST /tree/
     POST /tree/some/sub/directory

-Upload file to the server via multipart form.
+Upload file to the server.

 #### URL Params